ooliver1/eludris/README.md

 Eludris tries to combine the best parts of other popular social media platforms such as Discord, Reddit, Twitter and so on while not being one or the other.

-### Were currently at version 0.3.2, click [here](https://eludris.github.io/docs/changelog0.3.2.html) to check the changelog
+### We're currently at version 0.3.2, click [here](https://eludris.github.io/docs/changelog0.3.2.html) to check the changelog

 ## Deployment